Preparing for Surgery - FAQs

 Is it necessary to contact the insurance company?

 - To find out if pre-authorization, pre-certification or a referral form is required.

 - To find out if a second opinion is needed for surgery.

 Failure to make this call may result in a reduction of benefits or possible cancellation of surgery.

-Please notify the registration staff when he/she is called for pre-registration that the patient will need help in making payment arrangements.
+When you speak to the registration staff for pre-registration, please let them know that you will need help in making payment arrangements.

-No, however, the patient will need to call the HMO once the procedure has been scheduled to arrange for pre-admission lab studies that must be completed.
-The patient will need to call the primary care physician to find out where the testing may be done.
+You will need to call the HMO once the procedure has been scheduled to arrange for pre-admission lab studies that must be completed.
+Contact your primary care physician to find out where the testing may be done.

-After the procedure, the patient may receive separate bills from the anesthesiologist, the hospital, cardiology, radiology and pathology departments and if applicable, the surgical assistant.
-If the insurance carrier has specific requirements regarding participation status, please contact the patient's carrier.
+After the procedure, you may receive separate bills from the anesthesiologist, the hospital, cardiology, radiology and pathology departments and, if applicable, the surgical assistant.
+Please contact your insurance carrier to see if there are specific requirements regarding participation status.

 What is Pre-Admission Screening?

-Pre-admission Screening consists of a telephone interview with a pre-surgical RN.
-He/she will review medical history, including current medications and allergies, answer any questions, or give further instructions for the day before and the day of the procedure.
-The pre-surgical RN will contact the patient prior to the procedure date, or if necessary, they can be reached at 410-787-4303 from the hours of 7:30 a.m. to 5 p.m., Monday through Friday.
+A pre-surgical RN will contact you to review your medical history, including current medications and allergies, answer any questions and give further instructions for the day before and the day of the procedure.
+If you need to contact a pre-surgical RN, please call 410-787-4303 from the hours of 7:30 am to 5 pm, Monday through Friday.